 - You can adjust the amount of Kahlua to your liking, and add nuts if you prefer

 Sometimes I just want a little bite of chocolate.
 Good chocolate.
-Creamy, dreamy, fudgy dark chocolate.
+Creamy, dreamy, fudgy chocolate.
 Chocolate fudge is one of those candies that a little goes a long way to satisfying a craving.

 The fun thing about chocolate fudge is that it can be flavored in so many ways, and can feature white chocolate, semi-sweet chocolate, or (my favorite) dark chocolate.